Obituary of Francis Stenger

 Calling hours will be held Saturday, November 2, 2019 from 10 A.M. to 11 A.M. at the DUCRO FUNERAL HOME, 4524 Elm Avenue, Ashtabula.
 A memorial service will follow at 11 A.M.
 A continued time of food and fellowship will follow the service.

-To send flowers to the family of Francis Stenger, please visit Tribute Store
+To plant a tree in memory of Francis Stenger, please visit Tribute Store

 Visitation at Funeral Home